Category Archives: British Horror

 The Nanny is a 1965 Hammer productions thriller starring legendary film icon Bette Davis as a mysterious nanny caring for a ten-year-old boy named Joey.

-Joey has recently been released from a mental institution and returned home to resume normal life, but has he been “cured”?
+Joey has recently been released from a mental institution and returned home to resume everyday life, but has he been “cured”?

-There is obvious tension between Joey and Nanny, but the audience doesn’t know what that tension is exactly.
+There is obvious tension between Joey and Nanny, but the audience doesn’t know what that tension is precisely.
 Why do they dislike each other?
 Why is Joey afraid of her?

-As the plot unfolds the suspense and tensions thicken as various events occur and Joey’s parents and Aunt Pen are further fleshed out.
-Past events are revisited and the story becomes thrilling.
+As the plot unfolds, the suspense and tensions thicken as various events occur and Joey’s parents and Aunt Pen are further fleshed out.
+Past events are revisited, and the story becomes thrilling.

-At one point, long before Joey’s return home, his younger sister has drowned and the circumstances are vague.
+At one point, long before Joey’s return home, his younger sister has drowned, and the circumstances are vague.
 It has devastated the family, including Nanny.
-Joey has been blamed for her death though he insists that Nanny is the culprit.
+Joey has been blamed for her death, though he insists that Nanny is the culprit.

-Nobody except the neighbor girl believes Joey and the audience is left to wonder who to believe and who to root for, Joey or Nanny?
+Nobody except the neighbor girl believes Joey, and the audience wonders who to believe and who to root for: Joey or Nanny.
 Davis, like Nanny, brings a warmness to her character, but is she sincere?
 Is it an act?
 Is Joey a sweet boy or maniacal?

 These questions race through the audience’s minds as the film progresses.
-When the mother, Virginia eats tainted food, the obvious conclusion is that Nanny poisoned the food since she prepared it.
+When Virginia, the mother, eats tainted food, the obvious conclusion is that the Nanny poisoned it since she prepared it.
 But why?
 Did she do this?

 As the plot is slowly explained, there are a few chills, though the ending is not too surprising.

-Any film starring Bette Davis is a treasure, though admittedly it is not her finest.
-Still, her finest is tough to match.
+Any film starring Bette Davis is a treasure, though admittedly, it is not her finest work.
+Still, her finest work is challenging to match.

 The Nanny is a good film, though not great.
-It is shot in black and white which is a nice touch for a thriller.
+It is shot in black and white, which is a nice touch for a thriller.

-The main reason to watch is Davis’s performance, always mesmerizing.
+The main reason to watch Davis’s performance is that it is always mesmerizing.
 Traditionally playing gruff, mean, or bitchy parts (especially in her later years), The Nanny allows Davis to play a sympathetic role.

 She is seemingly sweet, proper, well-organized, and a perfect nanny on paper.